 The worst thing about being stuck in the forest is having to survive the night.
 The cold, the predators lurking around, and the uncertainty of living.
 Before the dark sets in, it is crucial that you make a fire that will provide warmth and comfort.
 The cord of a survival bracelet is an ideal tool for the bow and drill friction to make fire.

 A life-saving tourniquet

-On worst case scenarios that you injure yourself while gathering materials or whatnots in the forest, a tourniquet is needed to stop further bleeding.
-But what if you don’t have a spare cloth that you can use?
+In worst-case scenarios that you injure yourself while gathering materials or whatnots in the forest, a tourniquet is needed to stop further bleeding.
+But what if you don’t have any spare cloth that you can use?
 You can use a cord from the bracelet for a tourniquet.
 If you are unaware of this survival tip, you can watch tutorials online on how to use a bracelet cord.

 It’s only a matter of who or when such life-changing events occur.
 It is said that prevention is better than cure, but camping or hiking is a once-in-a-lifetime kind of activity.
 You cannot possibly resist the chance to see how great the scenery is, right?
 In an article, it was proven that a lot of Americans go into the wild without having the awareness or the initiative to prepare for it.
 Therefore, the best thing you can do to avoid such incidents is to prepare yourself with the necessary tools, skills, and knowledge to survive such a scenario.